Yusra-3033/LATFinders/README.md

 ***

-## Tools/technologies and libraries used:
+## Tools, Algorithms and Libraries used:

 * **Database**
    * Beautifulsoup to scrape Studycheck website